zntKI/MusiCom/README.md

+# MusiCom

-# MusiCom - a platform where Musical News and Events can be shared
+A web application where Musical News and Events can be shared